anshulgoyal43/Simple-shell-with-C/README.md

+Note: the repository for the code was lost and is being reuploaded from local pc.
 #### Some Notes
 - Max length of string commands is 5000 characters (can be changed in headers.h)
 - Memory in pinfo is shown in KB